 To be thankful is to be grateful or to be appreciative.

 The Bible, our manual for living, is loaded with verses that command us to be thankful always.
 But one may ask; “ why should I be thankful?”
 1 Thessalonians 5:18 answers this question.

 “ in everything give thanks; for this is the will of God in Christ Jesus for you.”-1 Thessalonians 5:18 (NKJV)

-Giving thanks, not in some things or in a few things but in Everything is the will of God in Christ Jesus for you.
+Giving thanks, not in some things or a few things but in Everything for it is the will of God in Christ Jesus for you.

 Ephesians 5:17 admonishes us to understand the will of God.
-But we often make God’s will for our life to be some big, mystical plan that we’re constantly in search for, when that will, has been provided in His word for us.
+We often interpret God’s will for our life to be some big, mystical plan that we’re constantly in search of, when that will, has been provided in His word for us.
 All that is required of us is to obey.

 What should we be thankful for?

 Thankfulness is usually in response to a gift or a good act.
 But for the believer in Christ Jesus, thankfulness should not be limited to only gifts and good acts.
 We are to be grateful in all things; good or bad.
 That sounds impossible to do in bad circumstances.
 God is not asking us to pretend but to trust Him in the most difficult situations because all things work together for good -Romans 8:28.
 Giving thanks in all things is therefore a demonstration of faith or trust in God at all times.
 Thankfulness must become a lifestyle, not a duty or an obligation.